Decking Oil

 MEETING THE DEMANDS OF CANADIAN DECKING

-• Microporous finish that will not crack, peel or flake
+• Microporous finish: Will not crack, peel, or flake

-• Very water and dirt resistant – water beads on surface
+• Highly water and dirt resistant: Water beads on the surface

 SPECIFICATIONS